 At Kinabalu International School, swimming is an important part of our PE curriculum.
-All students in Foundation 2 and Key Stage 1 (Years 1 and 2) will participate in weekly swimming lessons throughout the academic year.
-Students in Key Stage 2 will have swimming lessons for two of the three terms.
-Students in Secondary will have swimming lessons for one term (Term 2).
+All students in Foundation 2 will participate in weekly swimming lessons throughout the academic year.
+Students in Key Stage 1 will have swimming lessons for two of the three terms.
+Students in Key Stage 2 and Secondary will have swimming lessons for one term (Term 2).

 Our swimming lessons are conducted by our trained staff and all students in the programme progress through a range of swimming levels (briefly outlined below).
 If parents would like the full outline of skills their child is learning, they should ask a member of the PE department.